popsim-consortium/stdpopsim/docs/development.rst

 * ``generation_time``: The generation time for the species in years.
 If you are implementing a generic model, the generation time should default to 1.
-* ``mutation_rate``: The mutation rate assumed during the inference of this demographic model, if a mutation rate was used.
+* ``mutation_rate``: The mutation rate assumed during the inference of this demographic model, per bp per generation, if a mutation rate was used.
 If no mutation rate is associated with this demographic model, which is generally uncommon but possible, depending on the inference method, the mutation rate should be set to ``None``.

 Every demographic model has a few necessary features or attributes.
 First of all, demographic models are defined by the population sizes, migration rates, split and